 Photo For Mindwell

-Rachel Greig is an AHPRA-registered Psychologist and Clinical Psychology Registrar.
+Rachel Greig is an AHPRA-registered Clinical Psychologist.
 She has completed a Master of Applied Psychology (Clinical) at Victoria University and a Graduate Diploma in Psychology (Advanced) at the University of Melbourne.
 Rachel is a member of the Australian Psychological Society (APS).

 Work History & Special Interests

-Rachel has experience working with adolescents and adults seeking support with a range of personal difficulties.
-These include symptoms of anxiety and depression, relationship and interpersonal issues, adjustment challenges, grief and loss, issues around self-esteem, self-confidence, perfectionism, and assertiveness, or general feelings of being stuck or unfulfilled in work, love and play.
-Rachel is particularly interested in working with those seeking deeper levels of self-understanding and in facilitating a journey of not only symptom relief but transformational and lasting change.
+Rachel has experience working with those seeking support for a range of personal difficulties.
+These include symptoms of anxiety and depression, relationship and interpersonal difficulties, work issues, burnout, adjustment challenges, issues around self-esteem, self-confidence, perfectionism and assertiveness, or generally feeling stuck or unfulfilled in different areas of life.
+As a registered Workcover provider, Rachel is also experienced in psychologically supporting patients who have had injuries in the workplace.